 Candida worked as a scenic artist for The Royal Ballet, the Royal Opera House and Nuffield Southampton Theatre.
 She was employed for several years by the English National Opera as costume supervisor (and coordinator).

-View the BA (Hons) Live Events and Television course page
+View the BA (Hons) Television and Live Events Production course page